 We also encourage students to explore departmental websites and read research papers written by a prospective mentor in their search—not only will this provide a better insight into their research, it will also lend credibility to an email inquiry a student may send to a potential mentor.

 Honors College research grant funding is awarded exclusively as a student stipend, which provides $10/hour for undergraduate researchers.
-Over the course of their college careers, students can receive a maximum of $4,500 in Honors College Research Program grant funding.
-This year, the maximum amount that a student can receive is $2,000.
+Over the course of their college careers, students can receive a maximum of $6,000 in Honors College research program grant funding.
+This year, the maximum amount that a student can receive is $3,000.

 There are restrictions on how many hours students can work in a week.
 During weeks in which class is in session, students are allowed to work a maximum of 15 hours a week.
 During breaks, students are allowed a maximum of 30 hours a week.